fluiddyn/fluidsim/doc/examples/clusters/jean_zay/README.md

 module load mercurial/6.0
 mkdir -p $WORK/Dev
 cd $WORK/Dev
-# It should work to clone the packages with ssh.
+# TODO: It should work to clone the packages with ssh.
+It should be tested.
 hg clone https://foss.heptapod.net/fluiddyn/fluidsim
 cd fluidsim
-hg up install-clusters # TODO: remove this line before merge
+hg up install-clusters # TODO: remove this line before merging module purge
-# we won't use the mercurial environment in the following
-module purge
 ```

+**Note:** Mercurial will be installed inside the conda environment for fluidsim, so we will not use the mercurial module later.

 ### Configure conda